w3c/wai-tutorials/source/menus/flyout.html.erb.md

 <%= code_end %>
 {:/nomarkdown}

-#### Use a button to toggle the submenu
+#### Use button as toggle
 {:.ap}

-If the top-level menu item needs to stay a proper link to a specific page, a separate button can be added to the top-level item that opens and closes the menu.
-This button can also act as a visual indicator for the presence of a submenu.
+For situations when the parent menu item needs to carry out a function, such as link to a web page, a separate button can be added to the parent item, to open and close the sub-menu.
+This button can also act as a visual indicator for the presence of a sub-menu.

 {::nomarkdown}
 <%= sample_start('show-overflow') %>